SAP-samples/teched2022-IN280/README.md

 As IT landscapes with cloud applications and on-premise solutions are evolving quickly it is crucial today to oversee and react on business-critical issues instantly.
 The Integration & Exception Monitoring application of SAP Cloud ALM helps integration experts in their daily work to centrally get an overview of exceptions and failed messages across the entire landscape.
-The Health Monitoring application of SAP Cloud ALM helps is a central place for tracking exhausting or expiring resources as certificates or JMS queues in SAP Integration Suite.
+The Health Monitoring application of SAP Cloud ALM is a central place for tracking exhausting or expiring resources as certificates or JMS queues in SAP Integration Suite.

 In this session you get a deeper insight how to monitor integration scenarios centrally in SAP Cloud ALM: